Public-Health-Scotland/technical-docs/Posit Infrastructure/New Posit Environment Quick Start Guide.md

 ### Installing Packages

-- You will need to install R packages that you need.
+- You will need to install the R packages that you need.
 These will not transfer over from the old Posit environment.
 In the old Posit environment, you can run the following R code to write out a CSV file listing the packages you had installed.
 This might be helpful for re-installing the packages you need:

 ```r
 # Function to check and install rstudioapi if necessary